Know Thrombosis

 Thrombosis is the formation of a blood clot in a blood vessel.

 Thrombosis is the formation of a blood clot in a blood vessel.
-The vessel may be any vein or artery as for example, in a deep vein thrombosis (venous) or a coronary artery (arterial).
-The clot itself is termed a thrombus.
-Once formed, a clot can slow or block normal blood flow, and even break loose and travel to an organ.
-A clot that travels to the circulation is called an embolism.
-Thrombosis is the often preventable underlying pathology of heart attack, thromboembolic stroke, and venous thromboembolism (VTE), the top three cardiovascular killers.
+Blood clot formation can occur in any vein or artery throughout the body—for example, deep vein thrombosis (DVT) affects leg veins, while arterial thrombosis impacts coronary arteries.
+The blood clot itself is medically termed a thrombus.
+Once a blood clot forms, it can slow or completely block normal blood flow and may even break loose and travel to vital organs like the lungs, brain or heart.
+When a blood clot travels through the circulation, it becomes a dangerous embolism.

 Are you at risk for developing a blood clot?